-- 2 The CARP vulnerability assessment evaluated hazard-specific vulnerabilities citywide across all asset - 3 categories, considering the impacts of heat, drought, wildfire smoke, flooding, and sea level rise.
-The City - 4 team analyzed potential impacts of sea level rise and storm events in depth due to their particularly - 5 serious long-term consequences for Alameda. - 6 This section presents sea level rise and flooding adaptation actions for each citywide asset category, as - 7 well as adaptation actions for other hazards (drought, heat, wildfire smoke, and contaminated lands). - 8 Many of these actions require additional analysis to determine project-specific details, such as where - 9 implementation would be most effective, where operational changes are needed, or where specific - 10 policies should be drafted.
-Where possible, details on responsible entities, key stakeholders, and - 11 additional studies are provided. - 12 Strategies and associated actions are provided for the following asset categories: - 13 Buildings;
+The CARP vulnerability assessment evaluated hazard-specific vulnerabilities citywide across all asset categories, considering the impacts of heat, drought, wildfire smoke, flooding, and sea level rise.
+The City team analyzed potential impacts of sea level rise and storm events in depth due to their particularly serious long-term consequences for Alameda.

+This section presents sea level rise and flooding adaptation actions for each citywide asset category, as well as adaptation actions for other hazards (drought, heat, wildfire smoke, and contaminated lands).
+Many of these actions require additional analysis to determine project-specific details, such as where implementation would be most effective, where operational changes are needed, or where specific policies should be drafted.
+Where possible, details on responsible entities, key stakeholders, and additional studies are provided.

+Strategies and associated actions are provided for the following asset categories:

+- Buildings;

-- 14 Critical services;
+- Critical services;

-- 15 Land use:
+- Land use;

-- 16 Shoreline and natural areas:
+- Shoreline, natural, and recreation areas;

-- 17 Transportation;
+- Transportation;

-- 18 Contaminated lands and waste;
+- Contaminated lands and waste;

-- 19 Utilities; and
+- Utilities; and

 - Public health and welfare.

-20 - 21 Within each of these categories, the CARP highlights where and how social vulnerability (individuals, - 22 households, and neighborhoods that may be disproportionately harmed by a hazard) must be integrated - 23 into the siting, design, and implementation of strategies.
-Social vulnerability to climate hazards is further - 24 described in Appendix F. Recommendations for applying these social vulnerability findings as the City - 25 works on equitable plan implementation are further described in Chapter 6 ("From Plan to Action"). - 26 Throughout this section, adaptation strategies and associated actions are presented in tables for each - 27 asset category listed above.
+Within each of these categories, the CARP highlights where and how social vulnerability (individuals, households, and neighborhoods that may be disproportionately harmed by a hazard) must be integrated into the siting, design, and implementation of strategies.
+Social vulnerability to climate hazards is further described in Appendix G. Recommendations for applying these social vulnerability findings as the City works on equitable plan implementation are further described in Chapter 6 ("From Plan to Action").

+Throughout this section, adaptation strategies and associated actions are presented in tables for each asset category listed above.
 Table 4-17 explains the key information contained in these tables.